UTD-FAST-Lab/ECSTATIC/INSTALL.md

 # Prerequisites
 This application is written for Python versions >=3.10.0.
-(Make sure in addition to the base python you have development packages and venv -- on Ubuntu 22.04 this is accomplished like:
+(Make sure in addition to the base python you have development packages and venv).
+For example, on Ubuntu 22.04 this is accomplished like:

 ```commandline
 sudo apt install python3.11 python3.11-dev python3.11-venv g++ gcc make